qlik-oss/qlik-cloud-monitoring-apps/automations/multipleTenantInstaller.md

 - Set `runMode` to 0 to skip the prompt.
 - Schedule the automation to run every `5` days.
-- Set `setMaxApiKey` to `P7D` to provide an expiry just slightly longer than the schedule.
+- Set `setMaxApiKey` to `P30D` to provide an expiry longer than the schedule.
 - Ensure that `recreateConnections` remains set to `1` so that it recreates the API key each time the automation runs.

 ## Tenant list